seb7887/react-performance/webpack-performance.md

 ### Minifying CSS

-`optimize-css-assets-webpack-plugin` is a plugin based option that applies a chosen minifier on CSS assets.
-Using `MiniCssExtractPlugin` can lead to duplicated CSS given it only merges text chunks.
-OptimizeCSSAssetsPlugin avoids this problem by operating on the generated result and thus can lead to a better result.
+`optimize-css-assets-webpack-plugin` is a plugin bis a plugin that searches for CSS assets during the Webpack build and optimizes \ minimizes the CSS (by default it uses `cssnano` but a custom CSS processor can be specified).
+Using `MiniCssExtractPlugin` can lead to duplicated CSS given it only merges text chunks. `OptimizeCSSAssetsPlugin` avoids this problem by operating on the generated result and thus can lead to a better result.

-To attach it to the setup, install it and cssnano first:
+To attach it to the setup, install it and `cssnano` first:

 ```
 npm i -D optimize-css-assets-webpack-plugin cssnano
 ```

-Like for JavaScript, you can wrap the idea in a configuration part:
+And then:

 ```javascript
 const merge = require('webpack-merge');